CongducPham/LMIC_low_power/README.md

 LMIC_low_power
 ==============

-This is a first attempt to add low-power mode to the Arduino LMIC port. the `lmic` folder contains the modified version of the LMIC port based on version `1.5.0+arduino-2`.
+This is a first attempt to add low-power mode to the [Arduino LMIC port](https://github.com/matthijskooijman/arduino-lmic).
+The `lmic` folder contains the modified version of the LMIC port based on version `1.5.0+arduino-2`.
 Modified files are:

 - `lmic/config.h`
 - `lmic/hal.h`